vmanoharan/cs400-X-Team-12/x_team_rules.md

 * Use tools on the spreadsheet to keep people up to date on tasks that have been completed (i.e. fill cells).

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us
+Message it in group chat.

 ## How we will back up each other to ensure that deadlines are not missed